PHQ-9: Related instruments

 The PHQ-2 is a shortened version of the PHQ-9.
 It contains the first 2 questions of the PHQ-9 and takes less than a minute to administer.
 A score of 3 or greater on the PHQ-2 will generally lead to the subsequent administration of the PHQ-9.
 The Veterans Administration uses this method to screen for depression in patients.

 The PHQ-8 consists of all of the PHQ-9 instruments except for the last question (suicidal thoughts).
-It is usually used in research settings in non-depressive patients.
-Researchers generally use the PHQ-8 because timing and resource restraints may leave researchers unable to intervene with study participants that indicate suicidal thoughts.
+The 8-item version of the instrument is commonly used in research on general population samples, which mostly comprises individuals who are not depressed.
+Researchers generally use the PHQ-8 because timing and resource restraints may leave researchers unable to intervene with study participants who indicate that they have experienced suicidal thoughts.
 The absence of the ninth question has little effect on scoring between the PHQ-8 and PHQ-9.
-A study found that scores between the two tests are highly correlated (r=0.998).
+A study found that scores between the two tests are highly correlated (r = 0.998).

-The PHQ-15 is the 15-question scale from the PHQ that asks about 15 symptoms relating to somatoform disorders.
-The questions on the PHQ-15 account for 90% of all symptoms that providers observe in the primary care setting Patients must rate how certain symptoms bothered them over the last month.
+The PHQ-15 is a 15-item scale derived from the larger PHQ.
+The PHQ-15 inquires in 15 symptoms relating to somatoform disorders.
+The questions on the PHQ-15 account for 90% of all symptoms that providers observe in primary care settings.
+Patients must rate the extent to which symptoms bothered them over the last month.
 Responses range from "not at all" (a score of 0) to "bothered a lot" (a score of 2).
-Higher scores on the PHQ-15 are strongly associated with functional impairment, disability and health care use.
+Higher scores on the PHQ-15 are strongly associated with functional impairment, disability, and healthcare utilization.

-The GAD-7 is a 7-question anxiety screening instrument developed in 2006 with a similar format to the PHQ-9.
-Total scores range from 0 to 21 with scores of 5, 10, and 15 indicating mild, moderate, and severe anxiety.
+The GAD-7 is a seven-item anxiety screening instrument developed in 2006 with a similar format to that of the PHQ-9.
+Total scores range from 0 to 21 with scores of 5, 10, and 15 indicating mild, moderate, and severe anxiety, respectively.
 Unlike the PHQ-9, clinicians use the GAD-7 to assess the severity of anxiety only.
-A clinical interview must be given to determine the presence and type of anxiety.
-The GAD-2 is a 2-question shortened version of the GAD-7 that uses the first two questions from the GAD-7.
+Unlike the PHQ-9, the GAD-7 does not generate provisional diagnoses.
+A clinical interview must be given to arrive at a clinical diagnosis.
+The GAD-2 is a 2-question shortened version of the GAD-7; it uses the first two items on the GAD-7.
 A total score that is greater than 3 indicates that a clinician should administer the full GAD-7 and conduct a clinical interview to assess the presence and type of anxiety disorder.